Kodriboh/Bjornstad2/README.md

 Bjornstad2 works as a standalone framework.
 Create a .env file from the .env.example, these variables are used throughout the framework via [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv).

 Bjornstad2 can be used with the official Docker stack created specifically for projects using this framework.
-The current stack consists of: mysql, nginx, phpmyadmin, php more stacks may be added in the future.
+The current stack consists of: mysql, nginx, phpmyadmin, php, composer more stacks may be added in the future.

 You can either simply pull this repository into your own project files or alternatively pull the [Bjornstad2 Containers](https://github.com/Kodriboh/Bjornstad2-Containers) then pull this project into the src folder.